Call Me (Al Green album)

-Call Me is the sixth album by soul singer Al Green.
+Call Me is the sixth album by soul singer Al Green, released in April 1973.
 It is widely regarded as Green's masterpiece, and has been called one of the best soul albums ever made.
 In 2003 the TV network VH1 named it the 70th greatest album in any genre.
-Call Me was a Top 10 Billboard Pop Album, and the third #1 Soul Album.
+Call Me was a Top 10 Billboard Pop Album, and the third No. 1 Soul Album.